Conference Program

 2. One way to get around the issue of loving a socio-political other, Anthony Greenaway, n/a, United Kingdom, (Online presentation)

-3. A Kierkegaardian account of self-love, Dar Triffon-Reshef, University of Notre Dame, USA, (In-person presentation)
+3. A Kierkegaardian account of self-love, Dar Triffon-Reshef, University of Notre Dame, USA, (Online presentation)

-1. Cultural variability in the use and meanings of the locution “I love you”, Richard Wilkins, Baruch College, CUNY, USA, (In-person presentation)
+1. Cultural variability in the use and meanings of the locution “I love you”, Richard Wilkins, Baruch College, CUNY, USA, (Online presentation)

 2. Symbolic Representations of the Love Act across Cultures, Ian Skoggard, Human Relations Area Files at Yale University, United States, (In-person presentation)